Making a Difference: Public Policy

-SourceAmerica continuously monitors and comments on Federal rulemakings that will impact the U.S. AbilityOne Program, federal contracting, and employment for people with significant disabilities.
+In addition to impacting legislation, SourceAmerica continuously comments on Federal rulemakings that will impact the U.S. AbilityOne Program, federal contracting, and employment for people with disabilities.

+Congressional Champions play a key role in advancing our legislative agenda and supporting people with disabilities employed through the AbilityOne Program.
 SourceAmerica and National Industries for the Blind (NIB) established the AbilityOne Congressional Champion Program in 2002 to honor representatives and senators who have demonstrated a commitment to their constituents with significant disabilities or blindness and to the AbilityOne Program.
-More than 150 Members of the current Congress are AbilityOne Champions and have joined the national effort to ensure employment opportunities continue to grow for people who are blind or have significant disabilities.
+More than 160 Members of the current Congress are AbilityOne Champions and have joined the national effort to ensure employment opportunities continue to grow for people who are blind or have significant disabilities.

 Members become AbilityOne Congressional Champions by completing a four-step process: